herrold/guild-docs/artisan_roles/faq.md

 Will appropriate and gender neutral allowances be made for candidates at every turn?
 [Issue #40-41](https://github.com/PillarTechnology/guild-docs/issues/40)
 : The goal of this system is to solve the career progression ambiguity at Pillar.
 There was not a specific focus on diversity.
 We welcome any and all input from our Diversity Committee.

-Will the master craftsmen have training and diversity goals for individuals and teams?
+Will the craftsmen have training and diversity goals for individuals and teams?
 [Issue #41](https://github.com/PillarTechnology/guild-docs/issues/41)
 : The goal of this system is to solve the career progression ambiguity at Pillar.
 There was not a specific focus on diversity.
 We welcome any and all input from our Diversity Committee.

 Are there any goals for cycle-time on feedback or pull-requests?
 [Issue #56](https://github.com/PillarTechnology/guild-docs/issues/56)